jyoberle/clib2/README.md

 <u>Note</u>: after the test, UAE may signal a (false) read error on the Workench disk.
 This is due to the fact that we modified its configuration while running
 - `libunix` should be tested after you changed the definition of the static libs order in the `Makefile` to put -lunix before -lc (see the commented static_libs lines in the `Makefile` and don't forget to put back the original lines after the test!)

-If you want to use the libraries in your own project, your code will have to follow the skeleton of the included `main.c` file:
+If you want to use the libraries in your own project, your code will have to follow the skeleton of the included `main.c` file.
-- Check for the Workbench startup message
-- Assign to the variable __WBenchMsg the value of the pointer to the Workbench startup message, or assign NULL if started from command line
-- Set __exit_blocked to FALSE to push exit() and similar functions to longjmp to target set by setjmp()
-- Declare and open the following libraries: Exec, intuition.library, dos.library, utility.library, graphics.library, commodities.library and icon.library
-- Assign to the variable __UtilityBase the value of UtilityBase
-- Set the target `out:` (which is used by `exit`) through the `setjmp` instruction
-- Call all the constructors, like in the `fcntCallCtor` function (the constructors must be called in a specific order)\
-At the end:
-- At the `out:` target, call the destructors, like in the `fcntCallDtor` function (the destructors must also be called in a specific order)
-- Close all libraries
-- If needed, reply to the Workbench startup message

 It is also mandatory:
 - To declare the static libs in your `Makefile`:\